ahoymarcus/nextjs-myjs-tech-blog/articles/css-methodologies-overview-2022-04-23.md

 ```

-- Still according to the site [Creativebloq.com](https://www.creativebloq.com/features/a-web-designers-guide-to-css-methodologies), the OOCSS has its disadvantage:
+- **Still according to the site [Creativebloq.com](https://www.creativebloq.com/features/a-web-designers-guide-to-css-methodologies), the OOCSS has its disadvantage**:
-- **The lack of rules leads to variations in interpratation that can result in inconsistences**.
+- The lack of rules leads to variations in interpratation that can result in inconsistences.